This site is intended for US eye care professionals only.

 SYFOVRE is a complement inhibitor indicated for the treatment of geographic atrophy (GA) secondary to age-related macular degeneration (AMD).

-SYFOVRE is contraindicated in patients with ocular or periocular infections, and in patients with active intraocular inflammation.
+SYFOVRE is contraindicated in patients with ocular or periocular infections, in patients with active intraocular inflammation, and in patients with hypersensitivity to pegcetacoplan or any of the excipients of SYFOVRE.
+Systemic hypersensitivity reactions (for example, anaphylaxis, rash, urticaria) have occurred.
 We will cover additional Important Safety Information for SYFOVRE later in this video.

 The recommended dose for SYFOVRE is 15 mg (0.1 mL of 150 mg/mL solution) administered by intravitreal injection to each affected eye once every 25 to 60 days.
 Store SYFOVRE in the refrigerator between 2 degrees Celsius to 8 degrees Celsius, 36 degrees Fahrenheit to 46 degrees Fahrenheit.
 Remove the carton from the refrigerator, keeping the vial in the original carton to protect from light.